Unified Representation of Molecules and Crystals for Machine Learning: Method

+To derive MBTR, we retain stratification by elements, but avoid the sorting by arranging distances on a real-space axis:

-where $N_a$ is number of atoms, $\delta(\cdot)$ is Dirac's delta, and $\delta(\cdot,\cdot)$ is Kronecker's delta. $f_{\text{BoB}}$ has mixed continuous-discrete domain and encodes all (inverse) distances between atoms with elements $z_1$ and $z_2$.
-Arranging distances on a real-space axis~$x$ removes the need for sorting.
-For a smoother measure, we replace Dirac's~$\delta$ with another probability distribution~$\mathcal{D}$, ``broadening'' or ``smearing'' it~\cite{bkc2013,csrmrdkl2015}, for which we use the normal distribution in this work.
+where $x$ is a real number, $z_1,z_2$ are atomic numbers, $N_a$ is number of atoms, $\delta(\cdot)$ is Dirac's delta, and $\delta(\cdot,\cdot)$ is Kronecker's delta. $f_{\text{BoB}}$ has mixed continuous-discrete domain and encodes all (inverse) distances between atoms with elements $z_1$ and $z_2$.
+For a smoother measure, we replace Dirac's~$\delta$ with another probability distribution~$\mathcal{D}$, ``broadening'' or ``smearing'' it. \cite{bkc2013,csrmrdkl2015} In this work, we use the normal distribution.
+Other distributions can be used, in particular symmetric and short-tailed ones, for example, the Laplace distribution or the uniform distribution.
+We did not observe significant differences in performance, however.
 Adding a weighting function~$w_2$ and replacing the Kronecker~$\delta$ functions by an element correlation matrix $C \in \bm{R}^{N_e \times N_e}$ yields

 of which \eqref{equBobTrep} is a special case.
-In general, $g_2$ describes a relation between atoms $i$ and $j$, $\mathcal{D}$ broadens the result of $g_2$, and $w_2$ allows to weight down contributions, for example from far-away atoms. $f_2$ encodes two-body terms.
-Following recent work connecting ML with many-body expansions~\cite{hl2016,yhp2017}, we generalize to the MBTR equation
+In general, $g_2$ describes a relation between atoms $i$ and $j$, such as their inverse distance, $\mathcal{D}$ broadens the result of $g_2$, and $w_2$ allows to weight down contributions, for example, from far-away atoms.